KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ## The How

-There's a common misconception that explaining _how_ a piece of code works is the same as explaining _what_ it does.
+There's a common misconception with code comments that explaining _how_ a piece of code works is the same as explaining _what_ it does.
 While they are similar in nature, the _how_ is a much more nuanced method of documentation.

 ```go
 // Buffered returns a reader of the data remaining in the Decoder's